HMRC’s case for reducing 50% rate

 The assumptions that underpinned the HMRC research are drawn from a 2010 OECD 2010 report on tax policy reform and economic growth that concluded high top rates of income tax may be harmful for economic growth.
 According to this study, a reduction of 5 percentage points in the marginal income tax could raise the level of GDP per capita by around 1%.

+The HMRC report acknowledged that its source data is based on only one year’s tax take which makes “isolating the true underlying behavioural response to the additional rate challenging.”
 But AccountingWEB members and other critics questioned some of the report’s assumptions about the longer-term impact of taxpayers shifting income into previous tax years or leaving profits in their companies until it was more advantageous to take them out.

 As Simon Sweetman pointed out in his Budget analysis, “The major avoidance device was to accelerate income into the previous year, which of course would not have worked in subsequent years.
 The argument that it failed to collect the expected tax is entirely mendacious.”